aws/aws-sdk-net/README.md

 ### Code Generator

-All low-level service clients are created using the code generator found in the **ServiceClientGenerator** folder.
-The code generator uses the service models defined in the **ServiceModels** folder.
-The easiest way to run the code generator is to set the ServiceClientGenerator as the startup project in the **AWSSDK_DotNet.Core.sln** solution.
+All low-level service clients are created using the code generator found in the **generator** folder.
+The code generator uses the service models defined in the **generator\ServiceModels** folder.

 [nuget-info]: https://nuget.org/